Anmolxrana/BakaList/README.md

 </p>

 ## Why I Created BakaList?
 I was much more comfortable with Next.js and wanted to create something using a trending stack, which was the MERN stack.
-Enimi was created on that stack to provide users with faster responses through its sleek UI.
+BakaList was created on that stack to provide users with faster responses through its sleek UI.
 I learned a lot while creating BakaList and implemented production-ready features.

 ## Features